-(6) Important hedge accounting methods

-i.
-Hedge accounting method
+- (6) Important hedge accounting methods - i.
+Hedge accounting method ii.
+Hedge method iii.
+Hedge scope

 The deferral hedge accounting method is applied.
 The allocation method is applied to foreign hedging transactions, etc. The exceptional method is used for interest rate swaps if they satisfy the requirements for the exceptional method.